Competition law and compliance

 Competition Law & Compliance: One day course

-This online course tells you everything you need to know about competition law, the Bribery Act, consumer pricing principles and compliance.
+This course tells you everything you need to know about competition law, the Bribery Act, consumer pricing principles and compliance.

 What will you learn?